hack-gpon/hack-gpon.github.io/_ont/ont-zte-f601.md

 python3 ZTE_Firmware_Mod.py kernel0 V6.0.10N40 fw_mod.bin
 ```

-The script will output the following messages, ending with instruction on how to install the created patched firmware:
+The script will output the following messages, ending with instruction on how to install the patched firmware that has been created:

 ```sh
 ---------------------------------------